flexera-public/sca-codeinsight-reports-spdx/README.md

 - Including child projects (True/False) - Determine if child project data will be included or not.
 - Including files not associated with inventory items (True/False) - Should files not associated with inventory items be included in the report

+The generated reports will utilize the following Project Custom Fields if available
+- Application Name
+- Application Version

 The Code Insight Report Framework will provide the following to the report when initiated: